Some links in this post may be affiliate links

-Teddy Bear Vine is dying due to root-rot, pest infestations, inconsistent watering, nutrients deficiency, insufficient light, drafts, dry air, poor quality soil among others.
+Teddy Bear Vine is dying due to root-rot, pest infestations, inconsistent watering, nutrients deficiency, insufficient light, temperature stress, dry air, poor quality soil among others.

-The Teddy Bear Plant is a popular succulent vine which bears oval-shaped, hairy (velvet-like) leaves with purple undersides and is one of the best hanging succulents for both indoor and outdoor growing.
+The Teddy Bear Plant is a popular succulent vine which bears oval-shaped, hairy (velvet-like) leaves with purple undersides and is among hanging succulents for both indoor and outdoor growing.

 If you fail to provide the right growing conditions, your Teddy Bear Plant may begin to die.
 Herebelow are 10 reasons why your Teddy Bear Vine may die and how to fix them.